quinnmp/nearest-sequence/README.md

 3. For each observation made,
 	1. Find all direct nearest neighbors to that query point using standard Euclidean distance (`candidates')
 	2. Then, look back through the observation history and the previous states of all neighbors and calculate a cumulative distance calculation that will account for historical distance
-	3. Run another pass, picking some (0.0, 100.0] percentile of the neighbors to perform LWLR on
+	3. Run another pass, picking some (0.0, 100.0] percentile of the neighbors to proceed with
-	4. Perform locally-weighted linear regression, using the cumulative distance as the weights
-	5. Output an action from the original query point using our regression model
+    4. There are a few different modes right now:
+        - Perform locally-weighted linear linear regression to find an action (`NN_METHOD.LWR`)
+        - At initialization-time, train a model on states and distances and now query it with the current neighbors and distances (`NN_METHOD.COND`)
+        - Train a Gaussian Mixture Model with locally-weighted negative log-likelihood loss function and query it (`NN_METHOD.GMM`)
 # Hyperparameter Explanation
 - **Candidates**: The 'K' in KNN - how many candidate neighbors we want to do cumulative distance on.
 - **Lookback**: How far back we want to look (in states) into each trajectory when doing the cumulative distance function.